Trump Praised Duterte’s Deadly Drug War, Saying He’s Doing an ‘Unbelievable Job’

 Indeed, when Obama offered some mild criticism of the policy, urging Duterte to fight addiction “the right way” rather than indiscriminately killing people, the Philippine president called him the “son of a whore” who should “go to hell.”

-Duterte says “his mind is not working well and he just might go crazy one moment,” and expresses concerns that he could start a nuclear war.
+Duterte says, “His mind is not working well and he just might go crazy one moment,” and expresses concerns that Kim could start a nuclear war.

 “We have a lot of firepower over there,” Trump reveals.
 “We have two submarines — the best in the world — we have two nuclear submarines, not that we want to use them at all.”